Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 "Sao Paolo",12300000,"Brazil",-46,-23
 ```

-Each line is one record.
+Each row is one record.

 Take a look at the first row, the first row is special: